damiendevienne/phylter/README.md

 library("phylter")
 ```

+> Note: Phylter requires R version > 4.0, otherwise it cannot be installed.
+Also, R uses the GNU Scientific Library.
+On Ubuntu, this can be installed prior to the installation of the Phylter package by typing `sudo apt install libgsl-dev` in a terminal.

 ## Usage
 **1.** With the `read.tree` function from the `ape` package, read trees from external file and save as a list called `trees`.
 ```R